Army Gliding Club (Anglia)

 Meet the Team

-Jon Lean – Chair
+Major Jon Lean – Chair

-Gwyn Thomas – Chief Flying Instructor (CFI)
+Matt Clements – Chief Flying Instructor (CFI)

-Fleet
+Club Fleet

 The Army Gliding Club (Anglia) has one of the best fleets in the east of England for both training and competitive flying.
-We have a wide range of aircraft suitable for taking you through the training syllabus, without relaying on other clubs.
+We have a wide range of aircraft suitable for taking you through the training syllabus, without relying on other clubs.